 Pro Tip: If you want tax deductions to play to your advantage, you may want to consider purchasing tax-deductible items (supplies.etc) before the end of the year so you can claim them on your tax return in April.

-As a business owner, you will want to implement some of these practices to keep everything nice and organized.
-The general tax rule; keep all of your records on file for at least 3 years.
+As a business owner, you will want to implement some of these practices to keep everything neat and organized.
+The general tax rule; keep all of your records on file for at least three years.

 - Keep receipts, bank statements, invoices, payroll records, and any other documentary evidence that supports an item of income, deduction, or credit shown on your tax return.

-- Store all the files both in a cabinet and electronically to easily access the files when you need to.
+- Store all the files both in a cabinet and electronically to access the files when you need to quickly.

-- You may want to set up a separate email for accounting purposes or use labels in Gmail to separate financial from other emails.
+- You may want to set up a separate email for accounting purposes or use labels in Gmail to separate finances from other emails.